franacc12312/twitterZK/@CONTEXT.md

 - `src/css/styles.css`: Basic styling for the application

 ## Module Responsibilities
-1. **Config Module**: Centralizes configuration values and environment variables
+1. **Config Module**: Centralizes configuration values and environment variables for both Twitter and Ethereum
 2. **Auth Module**: Handles OAuth 2.0 flow (authorization URL generation, code exchange, token management)
+3. **Ethereum Module**: Manages MetaMask wallet connection, address retrieval, and network verification
-3. **API Module**: Makes requests to Twitter API endpoints to fetch user data
+4. **API Module**: Makes requests to Twitter API endpoints to fetch user data
-4. **UI Module**: Updates the interface based on application state and handles user interactions
+5. **UI Module**: Updates the interface based on application state and handles user interactions
-5. **Utils Module**: Provides shared utility functions (data formatting, calculations)
+6. **Utils Module**: Provides shared utility functions (data formatting, calculations, address truncation)
-6. **Logger Module**: Manages consistent logging throughout the application
+7. **Logger Module**: Manages consistent logging throughout the application
-7. **App Module**: Orchestrates the application flow and module interactions
+8. **App Module**: Orchestrates the application flow and module interactions, coordinating dual authentication

 ## Authentication Flow
-1. User clicks "Login with Twitter" button
+1. User can click either "Login with Twitter" or "Connect Wallet" in any order
+2. Twitter Authentication:
-2. Application generates OAuth authorization URL and redirects user
+   - Application generates OAuth authorization URL and redirects user
-3. User authenticates on Twitter and grants permissions
+   - User authenticates on Twitter and grants permissions
-4. Twitter redirects back to application with an authorization code
+   - Twitter redirects back to application with an authorization code
-5. Application exchanges code for access token
+   - Application exchanges code for access token
-6. Application uses token to fetch user data from Twitter API
+   - Application uses token to fetch user data from Twitter API
-7. User information is displayed in the UI
+3. Ethereum Authentication:
+   - Application requests wallet connection via MetaMask
+   - User approves connection in MetaMask popup
+   - Application receives and stores the public Ethereum address
+4. After both authentications are completed:
+   - Application displays Twitter ID, account age, followers, and Ethereum address

 ## Data Security
-- Access tokens are only stored in memory during the current session
+- Access tokens and wallet addresses are only stored in memory during the current session (using sessionStorage)
 - Sensitive credentials are kept in environment variables
 - No persistent storage of Twitter API tokens or user data
+- No private keys or transaction signing capabilities are requested from MetaMask
+- Only public address information is accessed from the Ethereum wallet